5 points to consider when optimizing your discount strategy for profitability.

 5. Leveraging the product lifecycle - discount the right inventory

-Still having questions?
-Analyzing your customer cohort, we can audit your current coupon strategy & help you to create a data-driven promotional campaign plan that addresses your needs, and bottlenecks.
+Still, have questions?
+By analyzing your customer cohort, we can audit your current coupon strategy & help you to create a data-driven promotional campaign plan that addresses your needs, and bottlenecks.
 No, we won’t charge you for that.
-Shoot us an email to email@example.com with a subject: "Promotional Strategy" Image Credit: www.tesla.com
+Shoot us an email at firstname.lastname@example.org with the subject: "Promotional Strategy".
+Image Credit: www.tesla.com